metalcarratt/ministry/ls/Philippians/msg14.md

 the more we have an accumulation of faith. this faith is a kind of offering that those who ministered chrsit to us can offer to God. the drink offering is something more on top of this basic offering.

+pt2

+two peaks of enjoymentof christ, one is believers faith, other is Paul's martydom. both rejoiced together.